Tasfiq-K/rokomari_scraping/README.md

 Now you can actually run the bot as is (if you want that).

-To, run the bot use the scrapy command tools
+To run the bot use the scrapy command line tools

 ```bash
 scrapy crawl rokomariBooks -o file_name_of_your_choice.extension